shalvah/upgrader/README.md

 [![Latest Stable Version](https://poser.pugx.org/shalvah/upgrader/v/stable)](https://packagist.org/packages/shalvah/upgrader) [![Total Downloads](https://poser.pugx.org/shalvah/upgrader/downloads)](https://packagist.org/packages/shalvah/upgrader)

 Releasing a new version of your PHP library with changes to the config file?
 Use this tool to offer an automated upgrade process to your users.
-Used in [Scribe v3](https://scribe.knuckles.wtf/laravel/migrating-v3).
+Used for implementing automated upgrades in [Scribe](https://scribe.knuckles.wtf/laravel/migrating-v4) — just run `php artisan scribe:upgrade`.

 Give `Upgrader` a sample of your new config file, and the path to the user's old config file, and it'll figure out what's been added or removed in the new version.
 You can also tell it to move/rename certain fields or ignore others.